-Previous Items Item 7.1 Responsible Officer Manager

-Service Area

-File Reference Applicant Owner Item 7.13 Special Council Meeting 5 December 2012 nt N/A N/A

-Manager HR & Organisational Development

-Office of Chief Executive Officer

-Confidential Attachment 1

-List of potential Recruitment agencies/consultants

-Reason for Confidentiality - Local Government Act 1995: Section 5.23 (2) (c), "a contract entered into, or which may be entered into, by the local government and which relates to a matter to be discussed at the meeting".

-Confidential Ro Attachment 2 fo

-Recruitment agency/consultant briefing for request for quotation.

-Reason for Confidentiality - Local Government Act 1995: Section 5.23 (2) (c), "a contract entered into, or which may be entered into, by the local government and which relates to a matter to be discussed at the meeting".
+Previous Items Responsible Officer Service Area File Reference Item 7.13 Special Council Meeting 5 December 2012 Manager HR & Organisational Development Office of Chief Executive Officer Applicant N/A Owner N/A Confidential List of potential Recruitment agencies/consultants Attachment 1 Reason for Confidentiality - Local Government Act 1995 : Section 5.23 (2) (c), "a contract entered into, or which may be entered into, by the local government and which relates to a matter to be discussed at the meeting".
+Confidential Recruitment agency/consultant briefing for request Attachment 2 for quotation.
+Reason for Confidentiality - Local Government Act 1995 : Section 5.23 (2) (c), "a contract entered into, or which may be entered into, by the local government and which relates to a matter to be discussed at the meeting".

-16. To initiate the process for the recruitment of a Chief Executive Officer.
+1. To initiate the process for the recruitment of a Chief Executive Officer.

-- 17. Following the termination of the former Chief Executive Officer ("CEO"), the process of appointing a new CEO is required. - 18.
+- 2. Following the termination of the former Chief Executive Officer ("CEO"), the process of appointing a new CEO is required. - 3.
 At a Special Meeting of Council held on 5 December 2012, Council resolved inter alia to: - 1.
 Appoint the Shire President, the Deputy President and the Chairs of Standing Committees to commence the process for the recruitment of a new Chief Executive Officer in accordance with Section 5.36 of the Local Government Act 1995.

-- 19. Regulation 18 (c) of the Local Government [Administration] Regulations 1996 provides that a local government is to approve a process to be used for the selection and appointment of a CEO for the local government before the position of CEO of the local government is advertised. - 20.
+- 4. Regulation 18 (c) of the Local Government [Administration] Regulations 1996 provides that a local government is to approve a process to be used for the selection and appointment of a CEO for the local government before the position of CEO of the local government is advertised. - 5.
 This process requires Council to: - Review the position description - Review the Contract of Employment - Determine an interview process and conduct interviews - Make a decision to finalise the appointment - Ensure absolute confidentiality is maintained by every person involved in the selection process.

-21. This process can be undertaken by the local government authority using a recruitment agency or in-house.
+6. This process can be undertaken by the local government authority using a recruitment agency or in-house.
 There are three different approaches to this as follows: